golemfactory/golem-docs/src/pages/docs/creators/golem-workers/create-node.md

 ---
-title: Golem-Workers Create Node Explained
+title: Golem-Workers create-node Endpoint
-pageTitle: Golem-Workers Create Node Explained
+pageTitle: Golem-Workers create-node Endpoint
 description: Explanation of the `create-node` endpoint

 type: Article
 ---

-# Golem-Workers Create Node Explained
+# Golem-Workers `create-node` endpoint

-The **Create Node** endpoint is the central one for Golem-Workers, enabling developers to spin up individual nodes within a cluster.
+The `create-node` endpoint is the central one for Golem-Workers, enabling developers to spin up individual nodes within a cluster.
 When invoking this endpoint, you can configure various aspects of the node, including budget, network settings, and specific node configurations.